hamza0348/hamza0348/README.md

 - 👋 Hi, I’m @hamza0348
 - 👀 I’m interested in android and flutter development
-- 🌱 I’m currently learning android development
+- 🌱 I’m currently exploring app development with a new swing
 - 💞️ I’m looking to collaborate on Quran application
 - 📫 How to reach me hasninhamzakhan1@gmail.com